Bestelltes Bild

 The motifs have been carved out of the stucco panel with a sharp, knife-like tool following a template incised in the surface of the panel.
 The holes were pierced with a metal or wooden pin in the stucco that had not yet fully set.

-The pieces of glass were cut according to the design of the latticework using a diamond cutter, leaving scratch marks on some of them.
+The pieces of glass were cut according to the design of the latticework.
+Scratch marks along the edges of some of the pieces testify to the use of a glass cutter.
 The colourless and the coloured glass have an average thickness of 1.5mm.

 Entstehungsgeschichte